-- 4.1 To be eligible for a loan: - a) the applicant must be a non-profit organisation; - b) before the eligible disaster, the applicant carried on non-profit activities in the defined disaster area; - c) the applicant has suffered a significant loss of income as a result of the eligible disaster. - 4.2 To be eligible applicants must also: - a) provide security satisfactory to QRIDA; - b) continue to carry on non-profit activities in the defined disaster area; - c) have reasonable prospects for carrying on the non-profit organisation on a viable basis with the assistance given; - d) have used all liquid assets and all normal credit sources up to normal credit limits (this will be assessed in relation to the expected cost of recovery and projected cash flow shortfalls);
+- 4.1 To be eligible for a loan: - a) the applicant must be a small business owner; - b) before the eligible disaster, the applicant carried on a small business in the defined disaster area; - c) the applicant has suffered a significant loss of income as a result of the eligible disaster. - 4.2 To be eligible applicants must also: - a) provide adequate security and loans must be secured by: - i. a mortgage of land and other assets satisfactory to QRIDA; and - ii. any other security considered necessary, for example a Specific Security Agreement over plant and machinery, or a General Securities Agreement - b) continue to carry on the small business in the defined disaster area;